December Newsletter 2019

 Hose off large clumps of dirt from garden tools.
 Clean rust with a wire brush and penetrating oil.
 Sharpen shovels, trowels, axes, and hatchets using a metal file held at the same angle as the original bevel.
 Push the file in long strokes across the edge of the blade.
 After filing, use some light machine oil and a fine grit grinding stone on the burr created on the back edge of the shovels and trowels.
 Pruners and toothed pruning saws should be taken to a professional.
 Tool blades can be wiped with steel wool and oil.
 Alternatively, tools can be plunged into a bucket containing a mixture of sand moistened with lubricating or vegetable oil.
 Polish with a coarse cloth.
 Lightly sand handles and rub on a coat of linseed oil.
 Hang tools to protect them from damage.

-HOLIDAY DECOR: Poinsettias, cyclamen, Christmas cactus and forced amaryllis and narcissus are an integral part of holiday indoor and porch decorating.
+DECORATE FOR THE HOLIDAYS: Poinsettias, cyclamen, Christmas cactus and forced amaryllis and narcissus are an integral part of holiday indoor and porch decorating.
 Bright but not direct indoor light is good for most but see our care guides for these plants.
 Poinsettias can be protected from frost until spring and then planted outdoors in full to part sun.
-CLICK HERE FOR HANDOUTS!
+CLICK HERE for Poinsettia handout.

 Amaryllis, Paper Whites and Christmas Cactus can be coaxed to bloom (“forced”) during the holidays, outside of their normal season.
 Paper whites can be treated following the instructions for Amaryllis.
 Besides planting them in soil as directed in the Amaryllis handout, both can also flower in 3-5 inches of gravel as a base in a non-draining container, then covered 2/3 up the bulb with gravel and watered until the water just touches the bottom of the bulb.
-See individual care guides for further instruction on forcing blooms.
+See individual care guides for Amaryllis CLICK HERE and Christmas Cactus CLICK HERE for further instruction on forcing blooms.

 The chart below will help you determine when to plant or begin treatment to see blooms for the Holidays